jtollison78/matchnspin/README.md

 # matchnspin

-This node express project contains code I wrote for a demo to a patent application.
+This node express project contains code I wrote for a demo to a provisional patent application that I filed for years ago.
 I'm releasing the code in the following 2 files under the MIT license,

 matchnspin/public/javascripts/match-n-spin.coffee
 matchnspin/public/javascripts/match-n-spin.js